mawaldne/solitrouble/README.md

 ## WASM Web build

 I programmed this game on a mac.
-The wasm build might not work for you!
+The wasm build will not work for you because its setup for my computer.
+You will have to do some changes if you want to build it for wasm:

-Install:
 1) Get Odin and compile it on mac: https://odin-lang.org/docs/install/#macos
 2) Get emscript: https://emscripten.org/docs/getting_started/downloads.html
 3) You will have to modify the ./build_web.sh script as its setup for my environment!
 Specifically the `EMSCRIPTEN_SDK_DIR` (point it to where you cloned and built emsdk).
 Also the `files=` will be different on your system.
 (Point it to where you cloned and built Odin and find the vendor/raylib/wasm files)